On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: Introduction

-Our goal in this paper is, among others, to pursue the study of these completions.
-Our $\gamma$-distance is the one defined using Floer cohomology, but we shall see that in $T^*N$ it can also be defined using sheaves (see Section \ref{Section-6}) and this will be useful when applying results from \cite{Viterbo-inverse-reduction}.
+One of the main goals of this paper is to deepen the study of these completions.
+We work with the $\gamma$-distance defined via Floer cohomology; however, for $M = T^*N$, we show in Section~\ref{Section-6} that this distance admits an equivalent definition via sheaf theory, which proves useful when applying results from \cite{Viterbo-inverse-reduction}.

-We wish to point out that elements in the Humili{\`e}re completion occur naturally in symplectic topology.
-One example is symplectic homogenization (see \cite{SHT}) where flows of Hamiltonians which are only continuous appear as homogenized Hamiltonians.
-Another example is the graph of $df$ where $f$ is only a continuous function.
-This yields a notion of subdifferential, that will be proved in \cite{AGHIV} to be equal to the one defined by Vichery (\cite{Vichery}) using the microlocal theory of sheaves.
-More generally a continuous Hamiltonian with singularities, if the singular set is small, has a flow in $\widehat{\DHam}_c (T^*N)$ (see \cite{Humiliere-completion} and Section \ref{Section-10} ).
+Elements of the Humili\`ere completion arise naturally in several contexts within symplectic topology.
+One example is symplectic homogenization (see \cite{SHT}), where flows of merely continuous Hamiltonians appear as homogenized Hamiltonians.
+Another is the graph of $df$ for a continuous function $f$, which gives rise to a notion of subdifferential that will be shown in \cite{AGHIV} to coincide with the one defined by Vichery \cite{Vichery} via the microlocal theory of sheaves.
+More generally, a continuous Hamiltonian whose singular set is sufficiently small admits a well-defined flow in $\widehat{\DHam}_c (T^*N)$ (see \cite{Humiliere-completion} and Section~\ref{Section-10}).

+The main results of the paper are presented in Sections~\ref{Section-Defining-gamma-support} and~\ref{Section-Coisotropic}.
+In Section~\ref{Section-Defining-gamma-support}, we introduce the notion of \emph{$\gamma$-support} for a Lagrangian in $\widehat {\LL}(M, \omega)$ (see Definition~\ref{Def-support}) and establish its basic properties.
+Notably, although an element of $\widehat {\LL}(M, \omega)$ is a priori only an abstract Cauchy sequence, we can associate to it a concrete geometric object: the $\gamma$-support, a subset of the ambient manifold.

-In Section \ref{Section-Defining-gamma-support} we shall define the notion of $\gamma$-support for a Lagrangian in $\widehat {\LL}(M, \omega)$ (see Definition \ref{Def-support}) and prove some of their properties.
-In Section \ref{Section-Coisotropic}, we define $\gamma$-coisotropic subsets (see Definition \ref{Def-coisotropic})- originally defined in a slightly different version by M. Usher in \cite{Usher} under the name of ``locally rigid''.
-We will then prove a number of their properties (see Proposition \ref{Prop-7.5}).
-In particular we prove that the $\gamma$-support of an element in $\LL(M,\omega)$ is $\gamma$-coisotropic, and many $\gamma$-coisotropic subsets can be obtained as $\gamma$-supports.
-Characterizing the $\gamma$-coisotropic that are $\gamma$-supports remains however an open problem.
+In Section~\ref{Section-Coisotropic}, we introduce \emph{$\gamma$-coisotropic subsets} (see Definition~\ref{Def-coisotropic}), a notion originally proposed in a slightly different form by Usher \cite{Usher} under the name ``locally rigid.''
+We establish a number of their properties (see Proposition~\ref{Prop-7.5}).
+In particular, we prove that the $\gamma$-support of any element of $\LL(M,\omega)$ is $\gamma$-coisotropic, and that many $\gamma$-coisotropic subsets arise as $\gamma$-supports --- including examples of Lagrangians containing an open $\gamma$-support.
+Characterizing which $\gamma$-coisotropic sets occur as $\gamma$-supports remains an open problem.